 - Marjolein van der Meulen, Professor and Chair, Biomedical Engineering

-- Emmanuel Giannelis, Vice Provost for Research, Office of the Provost
+- Emmanuel Giannelis, Vice President for Research and Innovation, Office of the Provost

-- Mary-Margaret Klempa, Director, Office of Sponsored Programs
+- Mary-Margaret Klempa, Senior Director, Office of Sponsored Programs

 - Alice Li, Executive Director, Center for Technology Licensing

-- Guilaine Senecal, Assistant Director, Office of Research Integrity and Assurance
+- Bridget MacRae, Conflicts and Education Supervisor, Office of Research Integrity and Assurance

-- Bridget MacRae, FCOI & RCR Administrator, Office of Research Integrity and Assurance
+- Valerie Ziarniak, FCOI & RCR Compliance Assistant, Office of Research Integrity and Assurance

 Roles and Responsibilities of FCOIC Members

-Members of the FCOIC are appointed by the Vice Provost for Research.
+Members of the FCOIC are appointed by the Vice President for Research and Innovation.
 The Committee must include as voting members no fewer than seven members of the Ithaca faculty, chosen from both the endowed and contract colleges.
 The FCOIC also includes, as non-voting members, university administrators, including representatives from the Office of Research Integrity and Assurance, the Office of Sponsored Programs, the Center for Technology Licensing, and the Office of University Counsel.
 The VPR appoints one voting member to serve as Chair.

 The primary responsibilities of the FCOIC Chair are to ensure that the Committee’s decisions are in line with university policies and guidelines for COI management, and to establish an environment of communication and effective resolution of issues under discussion by the Committee.
 As a member of the FCOIC, the Chair will review COI disclosures and contribute to the development of management plans to effectively address conflicts.
 Although compliance-related subject matter expertise on conflicts of interest is provided by the COI Administrators, the Chair is expected to be broadly familiar with applicable policy requirements, so that s/he can effectively advise and guide the Committee.
 In cases where the nature of the external relationship or the conflict is unclear, or the terms of a proposed management plan are contested by the reporter, the Chair may dialogue with the reporter and his/her leadership in an attempt to arrive at a mutually acceptable resolution.
 The VPR may consulted the Chair when identifying new members of the FCOIC or changes to the Committee’s membership.